Acute pancreatitis is defined as an acute inflammation of the pancreatic parenchyma and peripancreatic tissues.

 These collections develop early in the course of acute pancreatitis.

-Preferred locations are the omental bursa and the retroperitoneal space (anterior and posterior pararenal space).
+Preferred locations are the lesser sac and the retroperitoneal space (anterior and posterior pararenal space) and subperitoneal spaces (transverse mesocolon and small bowel mesentery).

-These collections are the result of the release of activated pancreatic enzymes (namely lipase, trypsin and amylase) which also causes necrosis of the surrounding tissues.
+These collections are the result of the release of activated pancreatic enzymes (i.e. lipase, trypsin, and amylase) which also causes necrosis of the surrounding tissues.

-This explains why a lot of these collections contain solid debris.
+This explains why many of these collections harbor solid necrotic debris (ANC).

-The other 50% either remain stable or increase and undergo organization and demarcation with liquefaction.
+The remaining 50% either remain stable or increase and undergo organization and demarcation with liquefaction.

 - Infected necrosis is: